 It can be a challenge to stay organized when you’re accountable for a lot of credit cards.
 So to help you out, we’ve rounded up the dos and don’ts of handling multiple credit cards, plus some tips on maximizing the benefits of each.

 Open and maintain each card for a reason

-There is no single card that serves all your needs.
-One card can be great for rewards while the other is perfect for petrol discounts.
-If your five credit cards serve different purposes, then there is no reason to close any of them.
-Use the right card for the type of purchase you do to maximize the benefits of each.
+There isn’t a single card that does best at serving all your needs.
+You can have a go-to card that works great on every spending category, but if you want to maximize benefits, it’s a good idea to have credit cards for a particular niche.
+One card can be great for earning reward points, while another may be the better choice to avail of petrol discounts.
+If your five credit cards serve different purposes that are all useful to you, then there’s no reason to close any of them.
+Use the right card for your favorite purchase categories to maximize the benefits of each.

-For instance, the Mercury Drug Citi Card is perfect for your health and beauty product purchases.
-Use your card on spas, gyms, salons, and clinics and get 3x bonus points.
-Once a year, the Mercury Drug Citi cardholder can enjoy ambulance service worth Php10,000 within Metro Manila.
+For instance, the Mercury Drug Citi Card is perfect for purchasing health, beauty, and wellness products.
+If you use your card on partner spas, gyms, salons, and clinics, you’ll earn 3x bonus points.
+Additionally, once a year, every Mercury Drug Citi cardholder can enjoy an ambulance service worth P10,000 within Metro Manila.